Write scalar.

 Hardware agnostic

-Target CUDA, ROCm, and future backends from one codebase.
-Ark serves as a universal IR with deterministic lowering.
+Target Nvidia, AMD, and edge devices from one pure codebase.
+Ark serves as a universal intermediate representation with deterministic, bit-exact lowering.

 - Multi-backend lowering